Hydra-gee/TSAllInOne/README.md

 ## Run
 You can run `main.py` to reproduce the experiment.
 It will output the amount of parameters, training time and accuracy of PRNet for you to evaluate the generality, efficiency and stability.
-The `data_loader` loads the datasets, `model` contains the code of PRNet, and `files` saves some cases trained by ourselves.
+The `data_loader` loads the datasets, `model` contains the code of PRNet, and `files/networks` saves some cases trained by ourselves.

 <table>
 <thead>